 Fig. 4.
 François Boucher, Earth: Vertumnus and Pomona, 1749, oil on canvas, 34 1/4 x 53 5/8 in.
 (86.9 x 136.2 cm), Columbus Museum of Art, OH, Museum Purchase: Derby Fund.
 In honor of Elizabeth M. Ross and in recognition of her dedication and service to the Columbus Museum of Art, 1980.027

 The Marquise’s self-association with goddesses enabled her to cloak herself in the safety of allegory while revealing more of her physique.
 In 1746, Jean Marc Nattier (1685–1766) produced a cheeky portrait of Pompadour as Diana, the steadfastly chaste goddess of the hunt (Fig. 3), shortly after the Marquise began her affair with the king.
 Hunting was Louis XV’s favorite activity, and Pompadour’s costume references this pastime, in which she was a passionate participant.11Hedley, François Boucher, 99.
 Her Diana dress, as seen in Nattier’s portrait, drapes deeply across her décolletage, titillatingly denying a view of her breasts and maintaining a coy air at a time when the bourgeois marquise was entertaining the king sexually and breaking rules of decorum regarding who could be a favorite.
-However, in the five years when Pompadour was the King’s lover, her portraits maintained this veneer of chastity.
-In another Boucher painting made to commemorate Pompadour’s achievements onstage, titled Vertumnus and Pomona to align with that year’s theatrical repertoire, Pomona-Pompadour’s right areola peeks out from the top of her dress, but the nipple itself remains hidden (Fig. 4).
+In the five years when Pompadour was the King’s lover, her portraits maintained this veneer of chastity.
+In another Boucher painting made to commemorate Pompadour’s achievements onstage, titled Vertumnus and Pomona to align with that year’s theatrical repertoire, Pomona-Pompadour’s right areola peeks out from the top of her dress, though the nipple itself remains hidden (Fig. 4).
 Onstage, Pompadour was armored in the stiff bodices and full skirts of the era, but the painterly renditions toyed with the idea of exposure while simultaneously denying it.12For a 1749 production of Handel’s opera Acis and Galatea, in which Pompadour played Galatea, her dress was described by the head of costuming, Madame Schneider: “Large skirt of white taffeta painted with roses, shells, and water jets, embroidered with silver frieze edged with a green chenille network; corset of soft pink taffeta; large drapery of silver and green with small stripes, with a weave of another water gauze; the mantle and drapery fully lined with white taffeta.
 The whole outfit is bordered with tassels and strings of pearls part of which has been rented.”
 Hourcade, Madame de Pompadour et le théâtre des Cabinets du Roi, 1748.
 There is an informative gouache by Charles-Nicolas (the Younger) Cochin of this production, made in situ, now in the collection of the National Gallery of Canada; it shows that, even playing a water nymph, Pompadour wore a surplus of fabric.
 Charles-Nicolas (the Younger) Cochin, Marquise de Pompadour in a Scene from “Acis et Galatée, 1749, gouache over graphite with traces of pen and brown ink on ivory laid paper, with gold-leaf paper borders, sheet: 6 1/2 x 16 1/8 in.
 (16.5 x 41 cm.); image: 5 11/16 x 15 1/4 (14.5 x 38.8 cm.), National Gallery of Canada, 41953, https://www.gallery.ca/collection/artwork/marquise-de-pompadour-in-a-scene-from-acis-et-galatee.

 In contrast, the Venuses of the 1750s, created after Pompadour was no longer sharing the King’s bed, are outrightly bold in their sexuality.
 Unlike Boucher’s portrait of Pompadour as Diana, the Venus pictures do not bear her exact features, granting plausible deniability as to the identity of the woman depicted.
-Nevertheless, the association between Venus and Pompadour was acknowledged both onstage, as previously noted, and off, as the Marquise herself commissioned images of the goddess of love to decorate her private Château de Bellevue.13The Met’s Boucher, The Toilette of Venus, was initially created for Pompadour’s bath suite at the Château de Bellevue.
+Nevertheless, the association between Venus and Pompadour was acknowledged both onstage, as previously noted, and off, as the Marquise herself commissioned images of the goddess of love to decorate her private Château de Bellevue.13The Metropolitan Museum of Art’s Boucher, The Toilette of Venus, was initially created for Pompadour’s bath suite at the Château de Bellevue.
 François Boucher, The Toilette of Venus, 1751, oil on canvas, 42 5/8 x 33 1/2 in.
 (108.3 x 85.1 cm.), Metropolitan Museum of Art, 20.155.9, https://www.metmuseum.org/art/collection/search/435739.
 Xavier Salmon, Madame de Pompadour et les arts, exh. cat.
 (Paris: Réunion des Musées nationaux, 2002), 176.
 For another example that Pompadour commissioned, see François Boucher, The Bath of Venus, 1751, oil on canvas, 42 1/8 x 33 3/8 in.
 (107 x 84.8 cm), National Gallery of Art, Washington, DC, 1943.7.2, https://www.nga.gov/collection/art-object-page.12200.html.

 Fig. 5.
 Jean-Baptiste Pigalle, Friendship with the Traits of Madame de Pompadour, commissioned 1750, completed 1753, marble, 65 3/16 x 24 3/4 x 21 7/8 in.
 (165.5 x 62.8 x 55.5 cm), Musée du Louvre, Paris, RF 3026.
 Photo: Hervé Lewandowski. © RMN-Grand Palais / Art Resource, NY